-The transitional provisions of the Bill would alter the terms of the present short-term senators (those whose terms will expire on 30 June 1985) to the expiry or earlier dissolution of the present House of Representatives and the terms of the long-term senators (those whose terms will expire on 30 June 1988) to the expiry or earlier dissolution of the next House of Representatives.
+The terms of the present short-term senators (those whose terms expire on 30 June 1985) will not be affected by the Bill.
+The transitional provisions of the Bill alter the terms of the next short-term senators (those whose terms will expire on 30 June 1988) to the expiry or earlier dissolution of the next House of Representatives and the terms of the next long-term senators (those whose terms will expire on 30 June 1991) to the expiry or earlier dissolution of the second House of Representatives after the Bill commences.